CoWsysNoot/virtualWiFiinterface/README.md

 ## Features
 * Requires WiFi adapter that support virtual interface
 * Requires root privileges to run.
-* Creates a virtual Wi-Fi interface on top of an existing physical Wi-Fi interface.
+* Creates a virtual Wi-Fi interface on top of an existing physical WiFi interface.
 * Sets the created virtual interface to monitor mode.
 * Checks for conflicting processes (`NetworkManager`, `wpa_supplicant`) and terminates them using `airmon-ng`.
 * Provides an option to remove all existing virtual Wi-Fi interfaces.
+* When removing Virtua WiFi device it start NetworkManager
 * Tested on Debian (6.10.11)
+* Name of virtual wifi interface are generated like wlan1 to virt_wlan10 , virt_wlan11 , virt_wlan12 etc.  (wlan2 to virt_wlan20 ...)
+* Option "R. Remove all Virtual WiFi interfaces"  do what it says, remove all Virtual devices that are made .
+* Option "X" exit script.

 ## Dependencies